Assault & Battery

 Whether you are facing misdemeanor or felony charges, working with a skilled California assault and battery attorney is strongly recommended.
 Not only will an attorney guide you through the law and the penalties that you face, but will also defend you against charges.
 This means filing motions to prevent certain evidence from being admitted to the court, negotiating with the prosecution, and building your defense, such as a claim of self-defense.

 If you are facing criminal charges for assault, battery, or both, you do not have to defend yourself against charges on your own.
 You have the right to competent legal representation – you should exercise that right immediately.
 When you call the Law Office of Steve Whitworth, our criminal defense attorney will get to work on your case immediately.
 Attorney Steve Whitworth has taken more than 70 trials to jury verdict and has the experience you’re looking for.
-Call today for your consultation and to start protecting your future.

-What Sets Us Apart?
+What Sets us Apart?